Henderson Service Centre & Transport Interchange

-The Waitakere Civic Centre in Henderson seeks to optimise the area’s sustainable design objectives by integrating new energy efficient Council facilities with a new transport interchange.
+The Henderson Service Centre (formerly Waitakere Civic Centre) seeks to optimise the area’s sustainable design objectives by integrating new energy efficient Council facilities with a new transport interchange.

-Sited adjacent to the North Auckland Rail Line the new Civic Centre comprises three main elements: the Civic Wing containing the Council Chamber, Councillor’s facilities and the Directorate; the Administration Wing containing public interface facilities and open-plan office space for council staff; and the Link element which forms the main public access and pedestrian connection to the new rail station and Henderson CBD.
+Sited adjacent to the North Auckland Rail Line, the Centre comprises three main elements: the Civic Wing containing the Council Chamber, Councillor’s facilities and the Directorate; the Administration Wing containing public interface facilities and open-plan office space for council staff; and the Link element which forms the main public access and pedestrian connection to the new rail station and Henderson CBD.

 Energy efficiency has been achieved with measures such as extensive sun screening, high levels of thermal insulation, integrated air floors and extensive use of natural daylighting.
 Materials have been carefully chosen from sustainable and recyclable sources.
 Water use has been minimised and storm water is treated on site through a green roof and rain gardens prior to entering the public system.